fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 The first half of the key and salt is used for the inner (E2E) transform and the second half is used for the outer (HBH) transform.

+The _NULL_NULL transforms MAY be used when the SRTP to and from the MDD is protected by an alternative security mechanism such as IPsec or a DTLS tunnel.

 Acknowledgements
 =============